MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-create-phone-report.md

 LocalizationGroup: Create reports
 ---
 # Optimize Power BI reports for the mobile app
-You can improve the experience of viewing reports in the mobile apps by creating a mobile-optimized version of the report.
+Power BI has powerful capabilities for creating attractive, sophisticated, interactive reports.
+You can improve the experience of viewing reports in the Power BI mobile apps by creating attractive, interactive a mobile-optimized versions of your reports.

 ![Mobile-optimized report](media/desktop-create-phone-report/desktop-mobile-optimized-report.png).